-If you’ve been following our articles lately here at Visaya, you probably noticed us talking a lot about control systems.
-We defined control systems, how controllers work, and the types of control algorithms out there.
+If you’ve been following our articles, you probably noticed us talking a lot about control systems, a central topic of industrial automation.
+We talked about control theory, how controllers work, and now it’s time to talk about control strategies.

 With the knowledge we shared here, you can probably design a simple closed-loop control system.
-In real life, however, your process won’t be as simple as making toast or cranking the AC up.
+But the processes in industrial automation are usually not as simple as making toast or cranking the AC up.

 Sometimes you have to control multiple variables to keep your primary process value (PV) within the desired range.
 You may also come across disturbances in your plant which can affect your readings and thus your entire process.